Our brain is a complex piece of meat (some call it an organ) that has a way in either directing us to smart decisions or sending us off a cliff.

 - We save money by purchasing less shit

-- Preventing going into debt becomes easier because we are more critical
+- Preventing going into debt becomes easier because we are more critical on what we buy

 - Less stuff to store, which could mean being able to live in a smaller house and save crap tons of money